cmints/website/pages/documentation/themes/less.md

 {less-p[Paragraph in 'less' section]
 Less is a backwards-compatible language extension for CSS.
 It's quite easy start writing Less files, because it looks just like CSS.
-Less files are located in src/theme/less folder and all less files that are do not have starting `_` in the filename ex.: `_variables.less` are being compiled into the "public/css" directory and assigned `.css` extension to a filename.
+Less files are located in src/theme/less folder and all less files that don't have starting `_` in the filename ex.: `_variables.less` are being compiled into the "public/css" directory and assigned `.css` extension to a filename.
 }